 She was later rigged as a gaff topsail cutter.
 While chartering with minimal crew, her main was “brailed” into the mainmast mostly to avoid hoisting on the halyard.
 Only one crew person was needed”.

-Below information courtesy of Murray McLeod
+Below information and photos courtesy of Murray McLeod

 |Type of Boat:|